Skip to content

 Deployment and Maintenance / Raspberry Pi Ubuntu Deployment

-This document mainly introduces how to run this system on a Raspberry Pi installed with the Ubuntu Server (64bit) system.
+This document mainly introduces how to run this system on a Raspberry Pi with Ubuntu Server (64bit) installed.

-It is recommended to use a wired network connection to the Raspberry Pi during operation
+It is recommended to use a wired network connection to the Raspberry Pi during the operation

-This article is based on the Raspberry Pi 4B 8GB version.
-The Raspberry Pi 3B is too weak to run the system.
+This article is based on operations with the Raspberry Pi 4B 8GB version.
+The Raspberry Pi 3B is too weak to run

-A 64-bit Ubuntu Server image for Raspberry Pi must be used.
+You must use a 64-bit Ubuntu Server image for Raspberry Pi

 1. Preparations

-Some preparations are required before installing DataFlux Func on the Raspberry Pi.
+Some preparations are needed before installing DataFlux Func on the Raspberry Pi.

-It is recommended to burn the SD card using a clean official image before installing DataFlux Func.
+It is recommended to use a clean official image to flash the SD card and then install DataFlux Func.

-When burning the SD card, you can choose:
+When flashing the SD card, you can choose:

-1. Use the official Raspberry Pi Imager tool for burning
+1. Use the official Raspberry Pi Imager tool for flashing

-2. Directly download the official Ubuntu Server 64-bit image and use third-party tools for burning
+2. Directly download the official Ubuntu Server 64-bit image and use a third-party tool to flash

-After burning is complete, insert the SD card into the Raspberry Pi and power it on to start.
+After flashing is complete, insert the SD card into the Raspberry Pi, power it on, and start it up.

 Username Password